chippers/blog/content/thing/tauri-params.md

 +++

-In the latest beta release (1.0.0-beta.5) of [Tauri], we made a breaking change that removed the `Params` trait. `Params` was a new addition in the first beta release candidate to utilize user defined types for Tauri APIs along with an additional hope to support future non-breaking features with user defined types.
-The goal of user defined types was being able to have strong types, such as an enum, represent things like events or window labels instead of a string to catch mistakes during compilation.
+In the latest beta release of [Tauri] (1.0.0-beta.5), we made a decision to remove the `Params` trait even though it causes a breaking change.
+As background, `Params` was added to the first beta release candidate to utilize user defined types for Tauri APIs along with an additional hope to support user defined types in future non-breaking features.
+The goal of user defined types was being able to have strong types, such as an enum, represent things like events or window labels instead of strings to catch mistakes during compilation.
 It helped prevent accidentally passing in a typo or non-existent window, but does not help logic errors such as passing in `MyWindow::Primary` when you meant `MyWindow::Secondary`.

-## Removing `Params` Existing Applications
+## Dropping Existing `Params`

-If you are reading this article because you want to know how to remove your usages of `Params` from your code then you might be interested in one or both of the next sections.
-There were two ways of using `Params` before it's removal, the most common use case was needing to specify it as a trait bounds for your own functions/methods.
-The other way was utilizing the user defined types of `Params` by supplying custom types to the builder.
+If you are reading this article because you want to know how to remove `Params` from your codebase then you might be interested in one or both of the next sections.
+The most common way to use `Params` was in specifying it in [trait bound]s for your own functions/methods.
+The other way was supplying custom types to the builder.
 I will go over solutions to these in order.

 ### Trait Bounds

-If you are using `Params` as a [trait bound], then you likely have code that looks vaguely like the following:
+If you used `Params` as a [trait bound], then you likely have code that looks vaguely like the following:

 ```rust
 fn send_init_event<P: Params<Event=String>>(window: &Window<P>) {